Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Castle Ravenloft.md

 EZMERELDA D'AVENIR

 Ezmerelda has cast a greater invisibility spell on herself and is stealthily exploring the castle.
-Choose one character in the back rank of the party's marching order, andI read the following text to that character's player:
+Choose one character in the back rank of the party's marching order, and read the following text to that character's player:

+_____________
-You feel a gentle tap on your shoulder but see nothing behind you.
+"You feel a gentle tap on your shoulder but see nothing behind you."
+_____________

-If the character who is touched by Ezmerelda reacts in an alarming or threatening manner, she hastily whis­ pers, "Don't be frightened.
+If the character who is touched by Ezmerelda reacts in an alarming or threatening manner, she hastily whispers, "Don't be frightened.
 We're on the same side."

 Ezmerelda is hunting Strahd, but her efforts to corner the vampire have so far been thwarted, and she fears that she might be in over her head.
 If the characters don't ask her to join the party, she wishes them well and goes on her way (perhaps to be encountered again later).
-If they invite her to accompany them, Ezmerelda tests the characters' knowledge about vampires by· asking them questions such as.
-"Have you ever seen a vampire change its form?" and "Do you �now how to counteract a vampire's regenerative ability?''
+If they invite her to accompany them, Ezmerelda tests the characters' knowledge about vampires by asking them questions such as.
+"Have you ever seen a vampire change its form?" and "Do you Know how to counteract a vampire's regenerative ability?''
 Whatever their_an­ swers, she ultimately agrees to come along.

 This random encounter �appens.only'once.
 If this re­ sult comes up again, tre;;it-it ·as no encounter.

-CRAWLING STRAHD ZOMBIE

-You hear the deathly groans of something vile.

-I